Fascinating Museums in Edinburgh

 Visitor Tip: For a special treat, visit the Royal Deck Tea Room.
 Enjoy some delicious tea and cake and soak in the stunning view across the water.

 The Writer’s Museum

-The Writer’s Museum is home to some of the most well kept artifacts belonging to Scotland’s most famous writers including the likes of Robert Burns, Robert Louis Stevenson and Sir Walter Scott.
-With items ranging from shoes to hats to personal notepads owned by these three gents and more, you can really dive into the lives of these past authors and learn a lot about the mindset and what was really the inspiration behind their works!
+The Writer’s Museum is home to some of the most well kept artefacts belonging to Scotland’s most famous writers, Robert Burns, Robert Louis Stevenson and Sir Walter Scott.
+With items ranging from shoes to hats to personal notepads owned by these three gents and more, you can really dive into their lives and learn a lot about them and the inspiration behind their works!
 Take the exciting journey back in time to see how life worked for these creative minds!

 Visitor Tip: Look out for RL Stevenson’s wardrobe, which the infamous Deacon Brodie made.
 Brodie lived a double life as a furniture maker by day and criminal by night.
 And he was perhaps the inspiration for Stevenson’s novel, The strange Case of Dr Jekyll and Mr Hyde.

 So there you have it.
 Some of our favourite museums in Edinburgh.
 To find out more about the fascinating history of our city, take a look at our fabulous Edinburgh Guide.
 Then, why not book a stay at Parliament House Hotel and explore it for yourself?